Home » Recipes » Norwegian » Easy & Delicious Mini Almond Cakes

 Glaze

-2. Add 3 tablespoons of milk and 1/2 teaspoon of vanilla or almond flavoring.
+2. Add milk and vanilla (or almond) flavoring.

-3. Mix in 1/2 cup of powdered sugar and mix well.
+3. Mix in powdered sugar and mix well.
 It should be slightly runny, but you can add more milk or powdered sugar to get the desired consistency.

 4. Drizzle frosting over the mini almond cakes.